Table of Contents

 • Go to Upload Config and choose the JSON configuration file, then click UPLOAD.

-• Once the configuration is complete and successful, restart the Gateway and wait for 5 minutes.
+• Once the configuration is complete and successful, restart the gateway and wait 5 minutes.

-• You can now connect to the local configuration server using the IP address or the new local URL available under: Configuration --> Gateway --> Local Configuration Server.
+• You can now connect to the local configuration server using the IP address or the new local URL available at: Configuration --> Gateway --> Local configuration server.

 USERNAME: "config"